Meet The Staff

 To further her experience and knowledge around addiction, Sandoval became a Certified Prevention Specialist in 2014 and has also served as a clinician for Brockton’s Addiction Treatment Center at High Point.
 In addition to her roles through High Point, Sandoval is an active member of Community Services of Greater Brockton executive board and in the past has served as the secretary and treasurer to this organization.
-Currently, Sandoval is in the process of completing her Masters in Clinical Social Work program at BSU.
-In 2016, Sandoval obtained an internship at Rockland High School and worked with students within their junior and senior high school to further her experience as a future social worker.
+In 2016, Sandoval obtained a masters level clinical internship at Rockland High School and worked with students within their junior and senior high school to further her experience as a future social worker.
 In 2017, she obtained her advanced year masters level clinical internship at the CASTLE, providing clinical services to adolescents suffering from substance use disorder and mental health diagnosis.
-Sandoval is expected to graduate in May 2018.
+Sandoval graduated with her masters in clinical social work in May 2018.